SwiftyBeaver/SwiftyBeaver/README.md

 console.addMinLevelFilter(.Verbose, path: path, function: function)
 ```

 That's great, isn’t it?
-And also please keep in mind that **a destination can have multiple MinLevelFilters**.
+Please keep in mind that **a destination can have multiple MinLevelFilters**.

+And finally a complete and more complex example which:

+1. sets the default minLevel of the project to `.Info`
-And finally a complete and complex example which sets the minLevel all files in the folder `MyLib` to `.Debug`, and the minLevel all function names inside and outside everywhere in the app containing the word `setup` to `.Verbose`:
+2. sets the minLevel of all files in the folder `MyLib` to `.Verbose`
+3. sets the minLevel of all function names which contain the word `setup` to `.Debug`:

 ```Swift
 let c = ConsoleDestination()